SQL Agent Insight version 0.22

-This article will assist you in connecting to an instance of SQL Server and get you monitoring the SQL Agent in that instance quickly.
-There are multiple ways to connect to a SQL instance with SQL Agent Insight…
+This article will assist in connecting to an instance of SQL Server to start monitoring the SQL Agent in that instance quickly.
+There are multiple ways to connect to a SQL Server instance with SQL Agent Insight, including:

-When entering a SQL instance manually, ensure to follow SQL Server instance naming conventions.
-Additionally, if your SQL Server instance requires a specific port, it can be included after the instance name, separated by a comma.
+When entering a SQL server instance name manually, ensure to follow SQL Server instance naming conventions.
+Additionally, if the SQL Server instance requires a specific port, it can be included after the instance name, separated by a comma.

 The Connect to SQL Server dropdown will always contain any instances of SQL that have been enumerated.

 Post server/instance selection, toggle Windows Authentication on or off.
 Turning off Windows authentication will enable the SQL User and SQL Password textboxes for entry.

 At the time of this writing, the user account (Windows or SQL authentication) must have sysadmin privileges for the SQL Server instance.

 After deciding on the authentication method (Windows or SQL), the connection dialog has an option to start the Insight in maintenance mode and when enabled has the following benefts: